puppetlabs/puppetlabs-apache/README.md

 Installs and manages [`mod_passenger`][].
 For Red Hat-based systems, ensure that you meet the minimum requirements described in the [passenger docs](https://www.phusionpassenger.com/library/install/apache/install/oss/el6/#step-1:-upgrade-your-kernel,-or-disable-selinux).

-The current set of server configurations settings were taking directly from the [Passenger Reference](https://www.phusionpassenger.com/library/config/apache/reference/).
-Deprecation warning and removal failure messages can be enabled by setting the `passenger_installed_version` to the version number installed on the server.
+The current set of server configurations settings were taken directly from the [Passenger Reference](https://www.phusionpassenger.com/library/config/apache/reference/).
+To enable deprecation warnings and removal failure messages, set the `passenger_installed_version` to the version number installed on the server.

 **Parameters**: